This Week in Petroleum History, Feb. 24 – March 2

 Rarely exceeding 300 barrels of oil a day, the Getty wells were not as large as other recent California discoveries (see Signal Hill Oil Boom), but they produced oil from less than 2,000 feet deep, keeping production costs low.
 Royalty checks would begin arriving in the mail.

-At age 78, Wyatt Earp’s oil gamble finally paid off.
-But there was a catch.
+At age 78, Wyatt Earp’s oil gamble finally paid off — but there was a catch.

 No Royalty Riches

 Because of her gambling, Josie Earp had become so notoriously incapable of managing money that Earp gave control of the lease to her younger sister, Hattie Lehnhardt.
-At the same time, he directed that his beloved wife, “receive at all times a reasonable portion of any and all benefits, rights and interests.”
+At the same time, he directed that his wife “receive at all times a reasonable portion of any and all benefits, rights and interests.”

 The disappointing results would prompt Josie to write, “I was in hopes they would bring in a two or three hundred barrel well.
 But I must be satisfied as it could have been a duster, too.”